datrs/hyperspace-rs/README.md

 # hyperspace-rs

-A Rust daemon for Hypercore storage and replication.
+An *exploration towards a* Rust daemon for Hypercore storage and replication.

 * **[hyperspace-server](server)**: Main binary.
 Runs a Hypercore storage and networking daemon and can be talked with over a RPC socket.
 * **[hyperspace-client](client)**: Client library to talk with a hyperspace server.